 - Never bite off more than you can chew.
 In other words, do not charge more than you can pay off in a month.
 Do not buy something with the notion that you can pay for it with your Christmas Bonus or a future raise in pay.
 If you cannot afford to buy an item with cash, do not charge it.

 - Pay more than the minimum payment on your credit card balance, and pay off the balance in full every six months or so.

 - DO NOT MAKE ANY LATE PAYMENTS.

 - After six to eight months of making on-time payments, refrain from using the card for everyday purchases, such as gasoline and food.
 During this period, keep close track of exactly how much you are spending.
 Remember that you are trying to rebuild your credit rating, not accumulate debt.

 - Once you have been making payments on time for a while, the credit card company may offer you an unsecured credit card.
 Take it.
 Since you will still be rebuilding your credit, you may get offers with higher rates.
 Stick with making more than the minimum payment and the high rates will not hurt quite as much.
 Over time you will get better offers.

 - Review each of your credit reports once a year for inaccuracies.
 Creditors evaluate your financial health by reviewing your credit report, so be sure it is correct.
-(See our section on “Disputing Inaccurate Credit Report Information.”)
+Do you know how to dispute credit report inaccuracies if you find them?